Frequently Asked Questions

 return to questions

 They vary.
 In the past, they have ranged from $2,000 to $8,000 per year, for a total of $8,000 to $32,000 over four years.
-Currently, the minimum amount of a PARTIAL FOUNDATION scholarship awarded by the Deeley Foundation is $2,000 per academic year.
+Currently, the minimum amount of a scholarship awarded by the Deeley Foundation is $2,000 per academic year.
 There are no plans to change this minimum amount.

 return to questions